City · Germany · Europe

 Weather

-Hamburg's weather varies significantly throughout the year.
-January and February are the coldest months, with temperatures averaging around 1°C (34°F).
-March to May sees mild temperatures, ranging from 7°C (45°F) to 15°C (59°F).
-June to August is the warmest period, with temperatures averaging between 16°C (61°F) and 20°C (68°F).
-September to November experiences cooler temperatures, ranging from 8°C (46°F) to 14°C (57°F).
-December is cold, with temperatures around 2°C (36°F).
-Rainfall is common throughout the year, so packing a waterproof jacket is advisable.
+Hamburg experiences a temperate maritime climate.
+January and February are the coldest months, with temperatures averaging around 0°C to 4°C. March to May sees mild weather with temperatures ranging from 7°C to 15°C. Summer months from June to August are warmest, with temperatures between 15°C and 20°C. September to November sees a gradual drop in temperatures, averaging from 8°C to 14°C. December can be cold and wet, with temperatures ranging from 1°C to 5°C. Rainfall is common year-round, so packing a waterproof jacket is advisable.

 Getting There